juliantglover/Dog-Breed-Classification-Deep-Learning-CNN/README.md

 - Changing the number of hidden layers and nodes in each hidden layer
 - Adding more data augmentation
 - Experimenting with other CNN model architectures
+- Increasing the number of training images in classes that perform the worst

 ### Inference